osha7/yearone-api-movies-frontend/README.md

 - rake db:migrate
 #### To run the app in the development mode:
 - rails s
-- application should automatically open to port 3002
-- the application will not successfully run if on any other (front end making calls to local host 3002)
+RUN AT:[http://localhost:3002](http://localhost:3002) ((JSON database can be viewed at [http://localhost:3002/movies](http://localhost:3002/movies))) application should automatically open to port 3002 the application will not successfully run if on any other port (front end making calls to local host 3002)

 #### To make database queries from backend:
 - rails c